-Curious about the most common nutrition questions registered dietitians get asked?
-Read on for the top questions to ask a dietitian.
+Curious about the most common nutrition questions that registered dietitians get asked?
+Some of the answers may be surprising!

 If you want to learn about nutrition but aren’t sure what to ask a dietitian, I’m here to help.
 Without further ado, here are the most common nutrition questions that I get asked.
 Let the crash course in nutrition begin!

 In elementary school, your math teacher might have advised you to ask your burning questions even if you were afraid or embarrassed to do so.

 She’d say that most likely, other students were wondering the same things and would be grateful for your questions.

 Well, in my last five or so years as a registered dietitian nutritionist (RDN), I’ve learned that this rings true about nutrition topics, too.

 Many of the most common nutrition questions I get asked frequently surround two topics: protein and gut health.

 Thanks to the current interest in healthy eating, protein and gut health are having big moments.
 However, with so much information online and all around us, things can all get confusing, fast.